Independent Electricity Service Operator (IESO) Long Term 2 (LT2) Procurement Process

 Project developers are required to obtain written confirmation of municipal support for energy projects within municipal boundaries.
 The required evidence of municipal support is mandatory with proposal submission for the LT2 RFP.

 The IESO requires project developers to engage early with municipalities to understand local requirements.
-As shown in the Figure 1, engagement will occur during different steps of the process, including pre-engagement confirmation, request(s) for Municipal Support Confirmations (MSC), and post-contract municipal approvals.
+Engagement will occur during different steps of the process, including pre-engagement confirmation, request(s) for Municipal Support Confirmations (MSC), and post-contract municipal approvals.
 Successful completion of one step does not guarantee that municipalities will provide local support or approvals in later steps.

 Objectives